nontoxicguy/Minesweeper/README.md

 # summary
 Some time ago, I liked minesweeper so I made a minesweer game.
 Then I decided it was a good idea to make an AI for this game with only base a non-tutorial Youtube video.
 After I liked that project so I made this repository.
 So here I am maintaining this spaghetti code base because it's fun.

-If you want to contribute to this you're welcome if you achieve understanding my code
+If you want to contribute to this, you're welcome... if you achieve understanding my code.
 # how it works
 Want to contribute?
 First, thanks so much!
 Second, I'll give you hints on how the AI works.